Mithun4703/College-Smart-Admission-Chatbot/Instructions.md

 1. In terminal run this command `cd ..`
 2. In terminal run this command `set FLASK_APP=run.py`
-3. In terminal run this command `py train.py`
+3. In terminal run this command `python train.py`

 ## Finally you can use the project

-1. In terminal run this command `flask run --host=0.0.0.0 --port=5000`
+1. In terminal run this command `flask --app run run --host=0.0.0.0 --port=5000`